-(1-2) Summary of the demandee's allegation
+(1-2) Outline of the demandee's allegation

-The demandee argues roughly as follows in the Oral proceedings statement brief p.
-21 1.2-1.14 submitted by the demandee about the statement that the object of the correction is restriction of the scope of claims, and satisfies the correction requirements.
+The demandee argues as follows roughly in the Oral proceedings statement brief p.
+21 l.
+2-l.
+14 submitted by the demandee about the statement that the object of the Correction of the case is restriction of the scope of claims, and satisfies the correction requirements.

-A) The correction from the description "a plurality of shelf areas" to the description "a plurality of shelf areas differing in width and height" limits to shelf areas "differing in width and height."
-There is no doubt that the correction falls under restriction.
+A) The correction from the description "a plurality of shelf areas" to the description "a plurality of shelf areas different in width and height" limits to shelf areas" different in width and height."
+There is no doubt that the correction falls under the restriction.